rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ):
 ```

-Immediately tests brake because I have not supplied the `meta` field anywhere.
+Immediately tests break because I have not supplied the `meta` field anywhere.
 I supply `None` as a value in all cases, and now everything is back to
 green.

 Unfortunately, there are no projections to `String`, so there are no
 projections that would have use for this new `meta` field.
+Bad first choice.
+Never mind.

 I do the same change to `Lines` instead.
 It turns out to be even easier since
 I already had factory method and only needed to modify that.